Ryan International Group of Institutions: Ryan International School, Rohini Sector 11, H-3

 Ryan International School is a school in Rohini, Delhi which is affiliated with the CBSE.

 It was established in 2005 and is mostly known for Green World in India.
 Parul Narang is the principal of the school.
 The School Has Over 900+ Students.

 Ryan International School, Sai Nagar

 Ryan International School, Sai Nagar is a school in Jalna and is a part of Ryan International Group of Institutions.
 It is affiliated with the CBSE.
 It was established in year 2006.
 The Principal of the School is Ms. Poonam Shantaram Narwade as of 2025.
 This School is from one of the Top 10 Schools in Jalna District.

-Ryan International School, Paithan Road
+Ryan International School and st John's high school, Paithan Road

-Ryan International School, Paithan Road is a school in Aurangabad and is a part of Ryan International Group of Institutions.
-It is affiliated with ICSE.
+Ryan International School and st John's high school, Paithan Road is a school in Aurangabad and are a part of Ryan International Group of Institutions.
+It is affiliated with ICSE and ssc board maharashtra.
 It is a Co-ed School established in year 2006.
 The Principal of the School is Mrs. Vijayalaxmi Pillay as of 2025.
 This School is from one of the Top 10 Schools in Aurangabad District.

+Ryan International School, Bannerghatta

+Ryan international school, Bannerghatta Road is a school in Bengaluru and is a part of the Ryan International group.
+It is affiliated to ICSE New Delhi, It was inaugurated in 2007 by the then Governor of Karnataka.
+The Principal of the school is Mrs. Preeti Seth, The school ranks among top 20 schools in Bengaluru.